marcinjahn/technology-notebook/src/docs/programming/angular/ngrx.md

 defined, and reducers that acted on them.
 Reducers focused on state "modifications".
 They should not contain any logic other than that.

-However, our state actions are often associated with some additional logic that we need to execute - sending some network request, storing some data in local storage, etc. This is what effects are for.
+Our state actions are often associated with some additional logic that we need to execute - sending some network request, storing some data in local storage, etc. Reducers shouldn't execute these, because they are pure functions.
+However, *effects* can do all those things.

 Each feature in our app can have its own `store/*.effects.ts` file.
 Here's an
 example: